bpawluk/EasyApi/README.md

 public class AddComment : IPost {}
 ```

-If the endpoint is to respond with specific data, use a generic version of the ```interface``` and specify the expected response type.
+If the API endpoint is to respond with specific data, use a generic version of the ```interface``` and specify the expected response type.

 ```csharp
 public class AddComment : IPost<Guid> {}